The fact that you have decided to begin trading with eToro is excellent.

 Final overview on spread and costs on eToro

-eToro is already one of the largest brokers in the world. added to this the fact that every asset traded is commission-free, and you can see how they have reached this position.
+eToro is already one of the largest brokers in the world.

 The broker can be highlighted particularly for the efforts they make in the crypto, stock, and ETFs market where they offer so many options and in the case of ETFs have standardized the spreads cost with no markups or rollovers in some cases.